BlaineDev/431-2020/classes/postclass/README.md

 # Things to Do Over the Break

+- My best tip is to keep analyzing data using R. Perhaps you could work on one or more of [the Tidy Tuesday projects](https://thomasmock.netlify.app/post/tidytuesday-a-weekly-social-data-project-in-r/).
+There's a new data set every week!
+    - David Robinson's [YouTube series of live Tidy Tuesday analysis screencasts](https://www.youtube.com/user/safe4democracy/videos) can be especially helpful in learning new tricks with visualization and data management.

 ## Books I Encourage You To Browse

 - [Fundamentals of Data Visualization](https://clauswilke.com/dataviz/) by Claus O. Wilke